 Conference interpreters travel a lot.
-Community interpreters also have their fair share of travelling.
+Public service interpreters also have their fair share of traveling.
 I have worked outside the country I live for most of my professional career.
 The past 15 years I have commuted to work more often with airplane than with commuters trains.
 Yes I know, my carbon footprint is horrible.
 Anyhow, I consider myself a professional packer.
 I pack very quickly, I know what to bring and I always manage to squeeze in the necessary stuff.

 So, what are the most important things in my suitcase?
 Well, I always bring my bed of nails, very popular Swedish mattress with plastic nails on it, you use it to relax, perfect after an intensive day.
 It also works very well on my bad back.